Upcoming Events

 In partnership with Aspen Words

-5:30-7:00 p.m.
+5:30-7:30 p.m.
 PT.
-Join celebrated author Percival Everett, National Book Award-winning author of James, a reimagining of the classic Adventures of Huckleberry Finn, in conversation with Sam Fragoso for a captivating discussion on the power of storytelling.
-Everett will explore his creative process, shedding light on how he bridges genres, cultures, and histories, offering unique insights into his artistic approach.
+Join celebrated author Percival Everett, National Book Award-winning author for James which reimagines the classic Adventures of Huckleberry Finn, for a captivating discussion exploring the power of storytelling.
+Everett will delve into his creative processes to bridge genres, cultures, and histories, offering unique insights into their art.
+The conversation will be moderated by Sam Fragoso, host of the celebrated Talk Easy with Sam Fragoso podcast, and will be recorded as an episode for the podcast.

 Register here